SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 		- IgM antiA and IgM antib most commonly causes issues
 		- real danger - **kidney dmg or DIC**, can happen due to an acute hemolytic transfusion rxn.
 			- might be associated w factor 12, basically activated by hemolysis , which would **produce more and more bradykinin** (less important- causing hypotension thru production, and can also have 12 activate coagulation cascade, tNf-a and IL-1 which can cause DIC
-	- extravascular hemolysis - IgG mostly causes this, more mild symptoms
+	- extravascular hemolysis - IgG mostly causes this, more mild symptoms   -
-		- when complement cascade not activated the binding of Igg to rbcs opsonizes RBCs, resulting in removal via reticuloendothelial cells of spleen + liver - phagocytic cells take bites
+		- when complement cascade not activated the binding of Igg to rbcs opsonizes RBCs, resulting in removal via reticuloendothelial cells of spleen + liver - **phagocytic cells take bites** - bite cells
 - lab checks - clerical check - make sure there's no wrong matchups
 	- recipient blood sample - hemolysis visual, confirm pt abo, direct antigobulin test/Coombs.
 	- blood product check -retype blood product